playgameservices/play-games-plugin-for-unity/README.md

 ## Building for Android

-To build your game for Android, do as you would normally do in Unity.
-Select **File | Build Settings**, then select the **Android** platform and build.
-If you are signing your APK file, please make sure that you are signing it with the correct certificate, that is, the one that corresponds to the SHA1 certificate fingerprint you entered in the Developer Console during the setup.

 ## Building for iOS

 To build your game for iOS, do as you would normally do in Unity.
 Select **File | Build Settings**, then select the **iOS** platform.